 Hefty shipping costs for customers in Alaska and Hawaii

-Founded with a charitable mission and the backing of a wildly successful crowd-funding campaign, this Australian-owned company has donated more than $5 million to help billions of people access proper sanitation.
+Founded with a charitable mission and the backing of a wildly successful crowd-funding campaign, this Australian-owned company has donated nearly 6 million Australian dollars to help billions of people access proper sanitation.
 But splitting its revenue with a good cause doesn’t mean Who Gives A Crap skimps on value for its customers.

 Each roll boasts at least 370 two-ply sheets, double the standard length, and customers can choose from varieties made with recycled paper or bamboo, which are both environmentally-friendly options.
 The more you buy, the more you save: Recycled paper can cost as little as $1 per roll if you buy in bulk, while the softer, thicker bamboo is less than 10 percent more.
 Regardless of which option you choose, enjoy free shipping within the contiguous United States on all orders over $25.
 Who Gives A Crap also offers 24- and 48-roll subscription plans that can be scheduled at various intervals.